2012 Asia Cup

-The 2012 Asia Cup (also called Micromax Asia Cup) was an international cricket tournament held in Bangladesh from 11 to 22 March 2012.
+The 2012 Asia Cup (also called Micromax Asia Cup) was the eleventh edition of Asia cup cricket tournament held in Bangladesh from 11 to 22 March 2012.
 Like the previous event, the tournament featured the four Test-playing nations from Asia: Bangladesh, India, Pakistan and Sri Lanka.
-India entered the tournament as the defending 2010 Asia Cup Pakistan won the tournament by beating Bangladesh in the final by 2 runs.
+India entered the tournament as the defending 2010 Asia Cup.
+Pakistan won the tournament by beating Bangladesh in the final by 2 runs.

 Background

-China was interested to host the Asia Cup at Guangzhou but it was decided by the Asian Cricket Council that Bangladesh will host the event.
+China was interested in hosting the Asia Cup at Guangzhou but the Asian Cricket Council decided that Bangladesh will host the event.
 It was the third time Bangladesh hosted the event after 1988 and 2000.

-The event was supposed to be held between 1 and 11 March 2012, but was rescheduled to avoid conflicting with the ODI tri-series in Australia that also included Sri Lanka and India, which ended on 8 March.
+The event was supposed to be held between 1 and 11 March 2012, but was rescheduled to avoid a clash of dates with the ODI tri-series in Australia that also included Sri Lanka and India, which ended on 8 March.
 The tournament was played from 11 to 22 March.

 Venues

-All the 7 matches were played at Sher-e-Bangla Cricket Stadium, Mirpur.
+All 7 matches were played at the Sher-e-Bangla Cricket Stadium, Mirpur.